federgraph/fleetrace/README.md

 This is an Angular/Typescript workspace.

-I am new to GitHub, new to developing Angular applications, and I will upload the initial code step by step.

 Code is at version 0.0.1, considered Alpha.

 ## scoring lib

-This is the 'javascore compatible' scoring code.
+This is 'javascore compatible' scoring code.

 It implements the Racing Rules Of Sailing, Appendix A - Scoring.

 JavaScore always had an GPL license.
-I looked hard into the javascore project a long time ago, and ported some of the core scoring logic to Delphi and  C#.
+I looked hard into the javascore project a long time ago (2004) and ported some of the core scoring logic to Delphi and  C#.

-I do not want to reinvent the wheel, and I appreciate the work that was done in the javascore project as the original source for series scoring.

 ## fleetrace lib